If you can't visit a skin cancer clinic in person, we can still check your moles or other spots of concern.

 If you've never visited Spot Check Clinic, register with MoleScope.
 You'll receive information about how to download the MoleScope app, take photos of your spot of concern, and upload it to us.

 What happens next

 Your Spot Check Clinic skin specialist will review your photos and write a brief report explaining the possible diagnosis and giving recommendations about how to manage your spot.
 This report appears in your app, and on the MoleScope website.
 You will receive an email notification when your report is ready for viewing.

-> See our Pricing page for details of fees.
+$40 per spot.
 Please note that online consulting is not covered by Medicare and no rebate is payable.
-The 2020 COVID-19 telemedicine Medicare items do not cover this service.